 Add in your frozen Asian vegetable blend, along with some soy sauce, rice vinegar, garlic, ginger, and crushed red pepper.
 Mix that to blend, bring it to a simmer, and once the vegetables are cooked add back in the fried tofu so that it can soak up some of those juices.

 To ensemble, add some brown rice, pop in some vegetables, and make sure you get a good amount of tofu in there as well.
 Then add your desired amount of sesame seeds and optionally drizzle with sriracha.

 To recap, weight loss is about consuming less than you were burning.

 You should cook meals that are filling but help create that calorie deficit.
-We do this by emphasizing lean proteins and including an abundance of vegetables while still getting a small number of carbohydrates and fat you want to always aim to be a little better than you were yesterday.
+We do this by emphasizing lean proteins and including an abundance of vegetables while still getting a small portion of carbohydrates and fats.

 But don’t ever expect that you’re going to be able to overhaul your whole life quickly.
 Trying to be perfect is a recipe for disaster.
 The goal is always to be a little bit better than the previous day!
 Small actions on a daily basis leading up to massive results.

 Lastly, no food is completely bad.
 Viewing foods on a spectrum from eating more to eating less is crucial for understanding that you can eat everything you want, in the right amount!

 Let me know if you try my method and if you find it useful.
 In the meanwhile, let’s connect on my socials.
 All the links are down below. 💗